CitySchema/repository-catalog/readme.md

 * Open Source Tool-Chains
 * Virtual Reality / Gaming

-This schema has been developed over a 20year period of collaboration between municipal GIS agencies, architects and archivists in the Boston metropolitan area.
-More in the acknowldgements, below.
+The Repository / Catalog represents takes an digital asset management approach to encoding, publishing, sharing and preserving knowledge about the 3D form of places.
+the city model as a collection of building models, a collection of terrain models, and a collection of groundplan textures.
+The individual models in these collections are similar to more familiar documents that refer to places.
+Each model reflects an observation taken at a certain time, rendered as a triangulated mesh surfaces with a potential to texture-mapped.
+Each model is associated with metadata describing its provenance and many other attributes that are designed to make the model re-useable and systematically accessible to a variety of applications.

+The modular design of the data model is designed to be easily replicated by collaborators who may be developing models of places in the city.
+Models shared by municipal governments or campus authorities will be very useful to designer/developers and reviewers who can contribute models reflecting the future of places as it moves through the review and permittiong pipeline.

+As the city model devlops into the future the collection also becomes a historical record -- which is is a side-effect of thoughtful model curation -- that may also become a deliberate vehicla for assembling and deepeing models that reflect the historical development of places, and historicalplaces as an organizing context for other documents.

 It is designed to be easily adapted to create new nodes representing different territories, or interests.
 To learn more about how the CitySchema project is being extended, visit our home page at www.pbcGIS.com/cityschema.

 The CitySchema Repository uses a system of tiled modules and simple arrangement of files to create a coherent referencing scheme for detailed terrain models, ground plan images and a collection of building, bridge and wall models -- which are each individually referenced.